-LISABETH is resilient to the attacks described in § 6 to which Hamsa is exposed.
-Our signature generation algorithm builds some more signatures than Hamsa but at least one of them with only real invariants, and so at least one is able to detect all subsequent worm flows.
-In order to evaluate how good was our performance under this kind of attack, we had to disable the dispersion filter, since if it was activated only few of all the flows sent by the worm would have been sent to the signature generator, because each flow would have been related to the same network source address.
-LISABETH is in fact resilient to all attacks of the suspicious pool poisoning family until the assumption of invariant presence holds.
-The dispersion filter by itself is able to neutralize all the suspicious pool poisoning attacks in which is required that, in a not synchronized environment, only one worm instance sends packets to a designated victim as in the dropped red herring attack.
+Efficacy evaluation.
+LISABETH is resilient to the attacks described in Section 6 to which Hamsa is exposed.
+Our signatures generation algorithm builds some more signatures than Hamsa but at least one of them with only true invariants, and so at least one able to detect all subsequent worm flows.
+In order to evaluate how good was our performance under this kind of attack, we had to disable the dispersion filter, since if it was activated only few of all flows sent by the worm would be sent to the signature generator, because each flow was related to the same network source address.
+LISABETH is in fact resilient to all attacks of the Suspicious Pool Poisoning family until the basic assumption of invariants presence holds.
+The dispersion filter by itself is able to neutralize all the Suspicious Pool Poisoning Attacks in which is required that, in a not synchronized environment, only one worm instance sends packets to a designated victim as in the Dropped Red Herring Attack.

-Moreover, the innocuous flows selection policy also assures more resilience against innocuous pool poisoning attacks than Hamsa.
-Even if in some cases this countermeasure may be circumvented by a smart attacker, e.g., by using address spoofing on UDP traffic, the lack of constraints on the maximum false positives rate of partial signatures makes our model more resilient against innocuous pool poisoning attacks that aim to inject fewer real invariants in the innocuous traffic, as described in [12].
+Moreover, the innocuous flows selection policy also assures more resilience against Innocuous Pool Poisoning attacks than Hamsa.
+Even if in some cases this countermeasure may be circumvented by a smart attacker, e.g. using address spoofing on UDP traffic, the lack of constraints on maximum false positive rate of partial signatures make our model more resilient against Innocuous Pool Poisoning Attacks that aim to inject few true invariants in innocuous traffic, as described in [12].

-Finally, by not taking into account invariants order in signatures, unlike Polygraph, our model is also resilient against coincidental-pattern attacks [11].
+Finally, do not taking into account invariants order in signatures, unlike Polygraph, our model is also resilient against Coincidental-Pattern Attacks [11].

-The evaluation performed demonstrates the ability of our model to generate good signatures.
-Using a value of 1.875×10^{-2} for FP{max} (as used in Hamsa as a threshold for signatures of 4 tokens), our model generated, in each test, at least one signature for each worm containing only a subset of its the invariant set.
+Evaluations performed demonstrate the ability of our model to generate good signatures.
+Using a value for FP{max} of 0.01875 (as used in Hamsa as limit for signatures of 4 tokens), our model generates, in each test, at least one signature for each worm containing only a subset of its the invariant set.

-In each test performed on suspicious pools containing only worm samples, and so without noise, the number of built signatures was very small: in the worst case LISABETH generated two signatures for a single worm but all generated signatures contained only real invariants.
-Multiple per worm signatures generation is due to the very low FP rate of these partial signature and so to their satisfying specificity.
-In tests with noise, LISABETH created correct signatures for each worm, so including only real worm's invariants, and a limited number of unwanted signatures containing only invariants coming from noise.
+In each test performed on suspicious pools containing only worm samples, and so without noise, the number of built signatures was very small: in the worst case LISABETH generated two signatures for a single worm but all generated signatures contained only true invariants.
+Multiple per worm signatures generation is due to the very low FP rate of these partial signatures and so to their satisfying specificity.

+In tests with noise, LISABETH created correct signatures for each worm, so including only true worm's invariants, and a limited number of unwanted signatures containing only invariants coming from noise.
 Its important to note that these unwanted signatures present low false positive rate and so they do not heavily jeopardize the use of our system.
-Moreover, tokens included in these signature belong to a small set of strings and so this issue may be resolved by the use of a white-list of signatures.
+Moreover, tokens included in these signature belong to a small set of strings and so this trouble may be resolved by the use of a white-list of signatures.

-Generating more than one, less specific signatures per worm than Hamsa, one problem of our model may be higher false positive rate.
-Our experiments however, prove the ability of the system to create specific enough signatures, giving an average false positives rate of 9.5×10^{-4} and so comparable with Hamsa's accuracy.
+Generating more than one, lesser specific signatures per worm than Hamsa, one problem of our model may be higher false positive rate.
+Our experiments however, prove the ability of the system to create specific enough signatures, giving an average false positive rate of 0.095% and so comparable with Hamsa's accuracy.
 This accuracy is due to the low false positive rate required for each single signature even if shorter than those produced by Hamsa.